RaVeR76/The-Kicks-Fix/bugs.md

 * **Fix**
 Firstly, I hadn't given my Sex model a name attribute so when I tried to filter this I was getting errors and I couldn't figure it out.
 Secondly, in my Kicks views I had removed the ```.split(',')``` from ```sex = request.GET['sex'].split(',')``` so the images wouldn't display.
-At the end I got there & that's all that matters even if my head was melted but sure ..... everyday is a school day !!!
+At the end I got there and that's all that matters even if my head was melted but sure ..... everyday is a school day !!!

 * **Verdict**
 I always try my best to solve these issues myself and I generally do but I deffo neeeded help with this one and I'm glad **Tutor Support** was on hand to assist me.